Tennessee State Route 109

 State Route 109 (SR 109) is a primary state highway in Middle Tennessee.
 It runs from the intersection of SR 265 and Interstate 840 (I-840, exit 72) near Lebanon, north through Gallatin to the Kentucky state line and I-65 (exit 121).

-SR 109 is mentioned in several country music songs including "Church on the Cumberland Road" by Shenandoah and "Goodbye Earl" by the Dixie Chicks.
+SR 109 is mentioned in several country music songs, including "Church on the Cumberland Road" by Shenandoah, and "Goodbye Earl" by the Dixie Chicks.
 The first Cracker Barrel Restaurant was opened by Dan Evins at the corner of I-40 and SR 109 in Lebanon, Tennessee, in 1969.

 History

-SR 109 originally ended at its interchange with US Route 70 (US 70), but was extended southward to connect with I-40 in 1968 and in the early 2000s to connect with SR 265 and I-840.
-The highway is a four-lane divided highway from I-840/SR 265 to I-40 where it becomes a four-lane non-divided highway to US 70.
-It then becomes a two-lane highway until it intersects with Airport Road and South Water Avenue in Gallatin.
+SR 109 originally ended at its interchange with U.S. Route 70 (US 70), but was extended southward to connect with I-40 in 1968 and in the early 2000s to connect with SR 265 and I-840.
+The highway is a four-lane divided highway from I-840/SR 265 to I-40 where it becomes a four-lane non-divided highway until it intersects with Airport Road and South Water Avenue in Gallatin.
 At that point, SR 109 becomes a four-lane divided highway once again and continues as a four-lane divided highway to just south of the intersection of SR 109 and SR 76 in Portland.
 The highway continues as a four-lane, non-divided highway to 2 mi north of downtown Portland where it becomes two lanes to US 31W.

 A new interchange was constructed in the mid-2000s with US 70, allowing for the free flow of traffic on US 70 with traffic signals controlling the exits onto SR 109.
 Prior to the reconstruction, US 70 eastbound traversed a long down-sloping hill to the at-grade intersection, which was a four-way stop until the early 2000s, before being converted to one using a standard traffic signal.

 A bypass of downtown Gallatin was constructed in the 1990s, allowing traffic to divert around the city proper to the West.
 Control of the former SR 109 through town reverted to the city.
-In 2010, a newly-constructed four-lane divided section of the highway opened between Gallatin and Portland to replace the original narrow, curvy two-lane portion through the Highland Rim.
+In 2010, a newly constructed four-lane divided section of the highway opened between Gallatin and Portland to replace the original narrow, curvy two-lane portion through the Highland Rim.

 A four-lane bridge over the Cumberland River replaced the old two-lane bridge that was constructed in the 1950s and demolished in 2014.

 Plans are also underway for SR 109 to bypass downtown Portland and intersect with I-65.
-This project would extend SR 109 across US 31W to intersect with the Interstate just south of the Tennessee-Kentucky state line near Lake Springs Road in Robertson County.
+This project would extend SR 109 across US 31W to intersect with the Interstate just south of the Tennessee–Kentucky state line near Lake Springs Road in Robertson County.
 This project was completed on November 27, 2019.